iambumblehead/worldtime/README.md

 worldtime provides methods for manipulating international dates, converting dates to and from unicode format.

 worldtime uses the [official Unicode ldml-JSON files][2] for formatting and parsing international dates and times.
-Use [json-locale][3] to get these files and optimise them.
+Use [json-locale][3] to get these files and to optimise them.

 worldtime extends [simpletime][4]. no libraries are required. just simpletime, worldtime and unicode JSON files.